sectionOne-bg

 • Testing for all established biomarkers (HER2, MSI, PD-L1) at diagnosis if metastatic cancer is documented or suspected

-• The use of IHC/FISH/targeted PCR should be considered first, followed by additional NGS testing
+• The use of IHC/ISH/targeted PCR should be considered first, followed by additional NGS testing as appropriate

 • Standard IHC staining methods can detect a wide range of emerging and established biomarkers

-• Other testing methods often focus on specific biomarkers (ctDNA for FGFR2, ISH/NGS for HER2,* and PCR/NGS for MSI)4,17,18
+• Other testing methods often focus on specific biomarkers (ctDNA by NGS for FGFR2, ISH/NGS for HER2, and PCR/NGS for MSI)4,5,26

-• *IHC/ISH should be considered first, followed by additional NGS testing as appropriate.4
+• The use of IHC/ISH/targeted PCR should be considered first, followed by additional NGS testing as appropriate.4,5

-• In various clinical trials, biomarker testing has revealed a high prevalence of emerging biomarkers
+• According to recent studies, biomarker testing has revealed a high prevalence of emerging biomarkers

-• Prevalence of established biomarkers have been reported throughout clinical trials as:
+• Prevalence of established biomarkers have been reported throughout various studies as:

 Astellas Answers logo.